The Logistics of Caring

 To do so, The UPS Foundation provides financial and employee volunteer support to environmental programs with a focus on reforestation and conservation, carbon reduction efforts and environmental research/education.

 Preserving the world's forests is critical to reducing carbon, combating climate change and protecting the planet's atmosphere.
 Investing in reforestation also builds resiliency in our communities by creating jobs and protecting against erosion and mudslides.
-Which is why, in 2011, we launched the Global Forestry Initiative to plant, protect and preserve trees in urban and rural areas around the world.
+Motivated by this truth, in 2011, we launched the Global Forestry Initiative to plant, protect and preserve trees in urban and rural areas around the world.

 Partnering with The Earthwatch Institute